I Was a Stranger: Student Stories of Religious Hospitality

 Lake Shore Campus, LUC

-This fall, CCIH shifts the focus of its Catholicism in Dialogue event toward the contemporary challenge of living together in a multicultural and interfaith setting, and combines forces with Campus Ministry and the Department of Theology & Religious Studies to offer students a yearlong experience of hospitality through many events.
+In fall 2017 CCIH shifted the focus of its Catholicism in Dialogue event toward the contemporary challenge of living together in a multicultural and interfaith setting, and combines forces with Campus Ministry and the Department of Theology & Religious Studies to offer students a yearlong experience of hospitality through many events.

 I Was a Stranger: Student Stories of Religious Hospitality, taking place on Wednesday, September 28th, kicks off this week of hospitality events.
 At this event, student representatives from Loyola’s major faith communities will share experiences in which they were welcomed into their own faith communities through initiation rites, conversion experiences, and times of support in the midst of the everyday trials and challenges that are part of an authentic religious life.
 After the presentations, students will be available to discuss their respective traditions in more detail during a time of casual conversation and refreshments.